England–Scotland football rivalry: Supporters

-The rivalry also manifests itself in the fact that many Scottish people support England's opponents and vice versa, in which English journalist Rod Liddle announces, "I already have my Ukraine flag ready for Scotland's next fixture".
-The rivalry is closely linked with expressions of Scottish national identity, and in some cases anti-English sentiment. despite the fact that England and Scotland are both countries of the United Kingdom.
+The rivalry also manifests itself in the fact that many Scottish people support England's opponents and vice versa, as when English journalist Rod Liddle announced, "I already have my Ukraine flag ready for Scotland's next fixture", despite the fact that England and Scotland are both countries of the United Kingdom.
 Whether Scots should support England against other national teams is routinely a matter of heated debate.
 Some Scotland fans sing, "Stand up if you hate England" and, "If you hate the fucking English, clap your hands", while some English fans reciprocate these sentiments with, "Stand up if you hate Scotland", or "Scotland get battered, everywhere they go".
 However, the phenomenon of Scots wishing England well in international tournaments is not unknown, with a survey on the eve of the 2002 World Cup finding that one Scot in three intended to support England, while only one in six intended to support England's opponents.
 A survey before the 2010 World Cup found a more even divide, with 24% on each side.
 The largest group in both surveys did not offer an opinion either way.

 Scotland fans booed "God Save the King" during the 150th anniversary game on 12 September 2023.
 The rivalry has long been tied up with questions of Scottish national identity and political sentiment towards England.